 Molly is the street name for 3,4-methylenedioxymethamphetamine, MDMA.
 More commonly known as “Ecstacy”, MDMA works by increasing the activity of three major brain chemicals: dopamine, serotonin and norepinephrine.
 Molly, short for ‘molecular’, is a derivative of amphetamines and mescaline.
 This combination has gradually gained in popularity since the 80’s, particularly at clubs and parties known as “raves”.

-If you or someone you love abuses Molly, call 800-609-2774 to find professional treatment programs.
+If you or someone you love abuses Molly, call 800-609-2774 (Who Answers?) to find professional treatment programs.

 What Does Molly Look Like?